 I thought quite a bit about this.

 Often I find it hard to come up with a job title for myself, and so sometimes say “I’m an assassin”, as people tend to leave it there.
-A few years ago I said this to a guy I met at one of my slideshows, who replied “Oh I’m a assassin as well”.
+A few years ago I told this to a guy I met at one of my slideshows, who replied: “Oh I’m an assassin as well”.
 This guy was a climber, a young guy who looked well balanced, the type of guy your mum would like, yet he was tasked in Afghanistan with the assassination (or targeted killing) of suspected Al Quider suspects.
-He explained what was involved, and that there was a long bureaucratic process involved - a paper trail - that had to prove that this individual was a threat.
-This report was called a “Pattern of life report” - probably one of the most spine chilling terms I’d ever heard (I remember it so well as as soon as I heard it I thought “Now that’s a great name for a book”).
+He explained what was involved and that there was a long bureaucratic process involved - a paper trail - that had to prove that this individual was a threat.
+This report was called a “Pattern of life report” - probably one of the most spine chilling terms I’d ever heard (I remember it so well as as soon as I heard it, I thought “Now that’s a great name for a book”).
 Was I shocked when I realized who this guy was?
 Did I walk away?
-No - I stayed and talked to him, because more than anyone you could ever meet - he knew what the fuck was going on.
-He knew that there is no good or bad in this war (bad against the worst), only people living and dying, trying to survive and trying to kill (highly recommend anyone who wants their liberal - or right wing - vail lifting on our modern world read The Great War for Civilization by Robert Fisk).
+No - I stayed and talked to him because more than anyone you could ever meet - he knew what the fuck was going on.
+He knew that there is no good or bad in this war (bad against the worst), only people living and dying, trying to survive and trying to kill (highly recommend anyone who wants their liberal - or right-wing - vail lifting on our modern world read The Great War for Civilization by Robert Fisk).
 Was this guy a hero?
 Did his actions save hundreds of lives?
 Or was he a murderer?

-Maybe the word hero will become stolen - like patriot - one no right minded (or should that be left minded?) person ever use.
+Maybe the word hero will become stolen - like patriot - one no right-minded (or should that be left minded?) person ever use.

 Then last night on the way home I heard how Bill Millin had died.
 I guess no one would know who Bill was, well maybe you would if you remembered the film “The longest day” about the D Day landings.

 Bill was a piper with the 1st Commando Brigade during the landings on Normandy.
-Bag pipes had been banned by Allied command, but Bill had been asked by his officer - Lord Lovett - to play as they stormed the beach.
-Bill began to play as the ramps went down and the bullets and shells fell - along with many friends.
-“Do you want me to walk up and down” he shouted to Lord Lovett “Yes - that would be nice” he replied, and so Bill did one of the most foolish acts in just about any war and began walking - in full view of the enemy - backwards and forwards along the beach playing “Hielan’ Laddie” and “The Road to the Isles” as his friends where cut to pieces.
+Bagpipes had been banned by Allied command, but Bill had been asked by his officer - Lord Lovett - to play as they stormed the beach.
+Bill began to play as the ramps went down, and the bullets and shells fell - along with many friends.
+“Do you want me to walk up and down” he shouted to Lord Lovett “Yes - that would be nice” he replied, and so Bill did one of the most foolish acts in just about any war and began walking - in full view of the enemy - backwards and forwards along the beach playing “Hielan’ Laddie” and “The Road to the Isles” as his friends were cut to pieces.
 Bill survived - the reason being that although the German machine gunners could see him, they thought he was crazy and left him alone, calling him “The mad piper”.